-In 2014 Charis was awarded the Progress in Policy Award by the Arthritis Foundation, Pacific Region for her efforts in statewide and national legislative advocacy efforts.
-She co-leads the Sacramento area Spondylitis Association of America Support Group and is a volunteer member of the Spondylitis Association of America advocacy committee and attend professional rheumatology events with the same organization.
+In 2014 Charis was awarded the Progress in Policy Award by the Arthritis Foundation, Pacific Region for efforts in statewide and national legislative advocacy efforts.
+They co-lead the Spondylitis Association of America patient educational support group in Sacramento, CA and volunteer as member of the Spondylitis Association of America advocacy committee and attend professional rheumatology events with the same organization.
 Charis writes for various media outlets; with bylines at HealthCentral, Healthline, The Mighty, and This AS Life; including cover stories for Arthritis Today and Spondylitis Plus magazine.

 Charis is available for speaking engagements, awareness campaigns, press inquiries, and more.

 Reach by email: Charis.Anna.Hill[at]gmail.com

-To see Charis in the news, please refer to the News & Media Mentions page.
+To see Charis in the news, check out the News & Media Mentions page.